A conditional version of the second fundamental theorem of asset pricing in discrete time: Introduction

-Consider a finite number of time points which we denote without loss of generality by $\{0,\dots,T\}$.
-In this setting we study a financial market which is free of arbitrage.
-Our first main result, Theorem \ref{FTAP2}, shows the following two (among four) equivalent conditions and hence is a conditional version of the second fundamental theorem of asset pricing. \begin{thm} For any $t \in \{0,\dots,T\}$, the following statements are equivalent: \begin{enumerate}[(i)] \item The market is complete at time $t$, i.e. every European contingent claim $H \in L_+^0(\ccF_T)$ is attainable at time $t$. \item Every European contingent claim $H \in L_+^0(\ccF_T)$ has a unique price at time $t$. \end{enumerate} \end{thm}
+In the unconditional case, it is well-known that the no-arbitrage interval collapses to a singleton if and only if the claim can be replicated (see Section \ref{sec:attainability} for details).
+We generalize this result to the conditional setting in Theorem \ref{thm_attainable} where we show the following. \begin{theorem} Let $H \in L_+^0(\Omega, \cF_T, P)$ be a European contingent claim that can be replicated for a finite price.
+Then, $H$ is attainable at time $t \in \{0,\dots,T\}$ if and only if

-Equally important is the characterization of the no-arbitrage interval and the associated duality results.
-In the unconditional case, the no-arbitrage interval of a contingent claim collapses to a singleton if and only if the claim can be replicated by a self-financing trading strategy, which is called attainability (see Section \ref{sec:attainability} for details).
-Here, we generalize this to the conditional setting.
-First, for any random variable $H$ denote by
+If $H$ is not attainable at time $t$, then the prices $\pi^{\text{inf}}_t(H)$ and $\pi^{\text{sup}}_t(H)$ are not free of arbitrage. \end{theorem} In order to prove Theorem \ref{thm_attainable}, we argue on the basis of symmetry.
+In the realm of nonlinear expectations, symmetric elements play a major role, as they constitute the linear part of a nonlinear expectation.
+The symmetric elements for the nonlinear expectation \(\cE_t\) are precisely the claims attainable at time \(t\).
+Consequently, by means of the dualities provided along the lines of \eqref{eq: intro dualities}, attainability is equivalent to \(E_Q[H | \cF_t]\) being constant over \(Q \in \cM_e^H\), i.e., equivalent to an unique arbitrage-free price.

-the upper and the lower (conditional) bound of the no-arbitrage interval; here $\cM_e^H$ denotes the set of equivalent martingale measures under which $H$ is integrable.
-In Theorem \ref{thm_attainable} we show the following.
+In Theorem \ref{FTAP2}, we provide a conditional version of the second fundamental theorem of asset pricing by the following three (among five) equivalent conditions.
+We denote by \(Q \odot_t Q^* \) the pasting of \(Q\) and \(Q^*\) at time \(t\). \begin{theorem} For any $t \in \{0,\dots,T\}$, the following statements are equivalent: \begin{enumerate}[(i)] \item every European contingent claim $H \in L_+^0(\Omega, \cF_T, P)$ is attainable at time $t$, \item every European contingent claim $H \in L_+^0(\Omega, \cF_T, P)$ has a unique price at time $t$,